AmazingIri/topk/README.md

 For 1GB:  splitting takes 146 seconds, counting takes 11 seconds, and merging takes 69 **micro**seconds.

-For 10GB: splitting takes 1697 seconds, couting takes 96 seconds, and merging takes 61 **micro**seconds.
+For 10GB: splitting takes 1697 seconds, counting takes 96 seconds, and merging takes 61 **micro**seconds.

 Due to limited time, I didn't do much optimization on splitting, which should be the real bottleneck here.